Fluid-and-Structures-Laboratory/liquid-jet-stability-elastic-membrane/README.md

 - Relaxation chamber holder.ipt : Connects the relaxation chamber to the linear stage
 - Relaxation chamber outer holder.ipt : Clamps the relaxation chamber to the Relaxation Chamber Holder
 - punch_holder.ipt : Holds the punch parallel to vertical in order to create clean circular nozzles
+- laminizer.rld : Laminarizes the flow inside the relaxation chamber